Polymer/old-docs-site/app/3.0/docs/devguide/dom-template.md

 * The `html` function checks each expression value.
 If the expression is an `HTMLTemplateElement`, the `innerHTML` of the template is interpolated.
 * To protect against XSS vulnerabilities, `html` only interpolates `HTMLTemplateElement` values or template literals tagged with `htmlLiteral`.
-For information on usign `htmlLiteral` to interpolate stings, see [Interpolating string values](#string-values).
+For information on using `htmlLiteral` to interpolate stings, see [Interpolating string values](#string-values).

 It's very simple to combine existing templates: